SimonFermor/philosophy/src/topics/utilitarianism.md

 search: utilitarianism
 tags:
     - utilitarianism
+questions:
+    - who first proposed utilitarianism
+    - what is the value theory
+    - what is the right action theory
+    - what is act utilitarianism
+    - what is rule utilitarianism
 ---
 ### What Is Utilitarianism?
 Utilitarians are ethical theorists who consider that any good moral rule should give the greatest happiness to the greatest number of people.